-The judgment on the Test Case has been handed down following the High Court trial (a copy is available on the FCA’s website), which ended on 30 July 2020.
-The FCA, the Hiscox Action Group and six insurers have now been granted permission to appeal to the Supreme Court.
-The appeal hearing will start on 16 November and is currently scheduled to last four days.
+Following the handing down of the judgment in the High Court (a copy is available on the FCA’s website), which ended on 30 July 2020. the FCA, the Hiscox Action Group and six insurers were granted permission to appeal to the Supreme Court.

 - Further information regarding the Test Case: https://www.fca.org.uk/firms/business-interruption-insurance